dustinpfister/blog_posts/_posts/threejs-object3d-type.md

 ### Know a thing out two about looping over object3d based objects

 I will be going over code examples that involve looping over objects in a scene.
 When doing so one way is to make use of the children property of objects.
-Sense the child property is just a plain old javaScript Array prototype methods like that of the [array forach](/2019/02/16/js-javascript-foreach/), or the [array map method](/2020/06/16/js-array-map/) can be used with the children arrays of these objects.
+Sense the child property is just a plain old javaScript Array prototype methods like that of the [array foreach](/2019/02/16/js-javascript-foreach/), or the [array map method](/2020/06/16/js-array-map/) can be used with the children arrays of these objects.

 Another option for looping over the contents of objects in threejs would be the built in [traverse method](/2021/06/03/threejs-object3d-traverse/) that is another object3d class method of interest when it comes to this sort of thing.
 This will not just loop over children, but also children of children, and the object that I call the traverse method off of as well.

+### Read up more on the object3d class in general

+This post is not a general overview of the object3d class as a whole as I have [wrote a post like that all ready](/2018/04/23/threejs-object3d/).
+Rather it is a post in which I am just going over some source code examples that have to do with what kind of object3d based object I am dealing with, and with that a general overview of types in the process.
+In my main object3d post I also have a section on this topic, but also sections on a whole lot of other object3d related topics.

 ### The source code examples here are on Github